SEND Information Report

 There is an emphasis on early identification of needs through supportive and preventative strategies which reduce barriers to learning.

-We work in a flexible way to develop effective partnerships with children and their parent/carers, the Inclusion Manager and specialist teaching staff both within the school and through external specialists such as speech and language specialists, paediatricians, child and adolescent health services (CAMHS).
+We work in a flexible way to develop effective partnerships with children and their parents/carers, the Inclusion Manager and specialist teaching staff, both within the school and through external specialists such as speech and language specialists, paediatricians and child and adolescent health services (CAMHS).
 This ensures that the school can meet a broad range of special educational needs.
 The school also has a Visual Impairment Provision and a Behaviour Provision (New Horizons).
+The intake for both of these provisions is managed externally from Chantry Primary Academy.

 - Listen to parents’ concerns